Updated: June 11th, 2021

 We thank you for your understanding and cooperation as we work together to keep our staff and the community safe.

-Compost is currently available for purchase while supplies last.
+Compost is SOLD OUT.
+We expect to have more available in late June.
 Click here for more information on compost.

 Hazardous & Electronic Waste